EugeneZmeuk/questdb.io/docs/reference/sql/latest-on.md

   illustration.
 ---

-`LATEST ON PARTITION BY` is used as part of a
-[SELECT statement](/docs/reference/sql/select/) for returning the most recent records per unique column value, commonly on `STRING` and `SYMBOL` column types.
-For the sake of brevity we to refer to this clause as `LATEST ON`.
+For scenarios where multiple time series are stored in the same table it is relatively difficult to identify the lastest items of these time series with standard SQL syntax.
+QuestDB introduces `LATEST ON` clause for [SELECT statement](/docs/reference/sql/select/) to remove the boilerplate clutter and splice the table with relative ease.

 ## Syntax

 ![Flow chart showing the syntax of the LATEST ON keyword](/img/docs/diagrams/latestOn.svg)

+where:

+- `columnName` used in the `LATEST ON` part of the clause is a `TIMESTAMP` column.
+- `columnName` list used in the `PARTITION BY` part of the clause is a list of columns of one of the following types: `SYMBOL`, `STRING`, `BOOLEAN`, `SHORT`, `INT`, `LONG`, `LONG256`, `CHAR`.

+## Description

+`LATEST ON` is used as part of a [SELECT statement](/docs/reference/sql/select/) for returning the most recent records per unique time series identified by the `PARTITION BY` column values.

 To illustrate how `LATEST ON` is intended to be used, we can consider the `trips` table [in the QuestDB demo instance](https://demo.questdb.io/).
 This